 With so many added events and celebrations, a family’s Advent routine can be anything but.
 Renew your Advent focus with 15 creative family traditions designed to keep your eyes fixed on Bethlehem, not a screen.

 Screen time is a blessing and a curse.
 Through games and programs like Minecraft and Scratch, my girls have built elaborate cities and coded fantastic animations.
-My just-turned-two year old has started to read (barely) thanks to Starfall.
+My four-year-old learned to read thanks to Starfall.
 And honestly, it’s a welcome distraction for the kids when I need to get something done (like right now.
 Ahem.).

 But screen time only remains a blessing when it fits into the structured framework of our day.
 When Advent rolls around, that framework starts to fray at the seams.

 More difficult school days.

 To cope, we end up with our noses in a device, sitting idly by as the God of the universe knits the infant Jesus in his mother’s womb.